Martindreamz/Front-End-AD-Project/README.md

 - node.js corrupted when pulled from github
 Run npm audit fix, if fail run npm update in the terminal
 - Error from missing external library
- - npm install datetime
+ 1) npm install datetime
- - npm install date-fns
+ 2) npm install date-fns
- - npm install react chart js
+ 3) npm install react chart js
+- raise purchase order may not function properly on cloud but working normally on localhost

 ## Table of Contents
 - [Background](#background)